Dated: 12th July 2023

 Protecting your data, privacy and financial details is very important to Vinterior Group Limited (“Vinterior”, “us” or “we”).

-This policy (together with our Website Terms and Conditions and any other documents referred to in it) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
+This policy (together with our Website Terms and Conditions and any other documents referred to in it) sets out the basis on which any personal data we collect from you, or that you provide to us, through your use of this website, including any data you may provide through this website when you sign up to our newsletter, purchase a product or use our website functionalities will be processed by us.
 Please read the following carefully to understand the types of information we collect from you, how we use that information and the circumstances under which we will share it with third parties.

-For the purpose of the EU General Data Protection Regulation 2016/679 (GDPR), the controller of your data is Vinterior Group Limited a company registered in England and Wales under company number 09647881 whose registered office is at of International House, 24 Holborn Viaduct, London, EC1A 2BN.
+For the purposes of the retained EU law version of the General Data Protection Regulation ((EU) 2016/679) ("UK GDPR"), and the Data Protection Act 2018 (DPA 2018), the controller of your data is Vinterior Group Limited, a company registered in England and Wales under company number 09647881, whose registered office is at International House, 36-38 Cornhill, LondonEC3V 3NG.

-Information you give us.
-You may give us information about you by filling in forms on www.vinterior.co (our “Site”) or by corresponding with us by phone, e-mail or otherwise.
+Information you give us about you by direct interactions including filling in forms on http://www.vinterior.co (our “Site”) or by corresponding with us by phone, e-mail or otherwise.
 Unless context otherwise requires, a reference to the Site shall be deemed to also refer to any Vinterior mobile application (“App”) where such App is available.